Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

         }
     }
     ```
+#### Best Way: Using @HostBinding
+1. As a simpler alternative to using the *Renderer2* object, we can use the decorator **@HostBinding**.
+This decorator takes as a parameter an attribute of the host element of the directive and binds it to a variable, which should have an initial value set.
+This preliminary example is static, but later we will see how we can change the value of the variable and see it reflected in the attribute (for example, through an event from @HostListener.

+2. See the following example:
+    ```javascript
+    import { Directive, HostBinding } from '@angular/core';

+    @Directive({
+        selector: '[appBetterHighlight]'
+    })

+    export class BetterHighlightDirective {
+        @HostBinding('style.backgroundColor') bc = 'yellow';

+        @HostBinding('style.color') myColor = 'navy';
+    }
+    ```

-### Enabling the Directive to Listen for Events
+### D. Enabling the Directive to Listen for Events

 1. In order to allow a directive to interact with the user in the DOM, we can use another decorator, **@HostListener**.
 In the following example, we import HostListener, then apply it to two functions, passing in the event that will trigger the function.
+Note that in the following example, we use the *Renderer2* approach:
     ```javascript
     import { Directive, Renderer2,
     ElementRef, OnInit, HostListener } from '@angular/core';